hypothesis/h/docs/api/design/bulk-api/solutions/specifying-upserts.md

  * Can't easily express in a schema which fields are which
  * Can't accommodate more complicated patterns (like multiple updates, or complete replacements)
  * Binds our hands in the future

+### Evaluation

+Nice:

+ * We can pretty much get what we want by adhering close to the JSON-API spec
+ * Our input will match our output if we use JSON-API for return values
+ * Our current use-case boils down to a simple JSON-API object with a few assumptions
+ * Extra hidey-holes (`meta` etc.) give us enough breathing room to implement fancy things in future
+ * Schema friendly

+Not so nice:

+ * Our input will not match our output if we don't use JSON-API for return values
+ * Introduces the most JSON bloat of all

 # <a name='conclusions'></a>Conclusions

 ### We will bind our hands forever if we don't separate query and update